Timo Rautiainen & Trio Niskalaukaus

 Timo Rautiainen ja Trio Niskalaukaus (fin.
 "Timo Rautiainen and Trio Neckshot") is a heavy metal band from Finland, formed in 1997.
-The band was led by Timo Rautiainen, leading member of Finnish metallers Lyijykomppania, a band which is still highly popular in Finland and has a small foreign following in the scene.
-The musical influence of the band ranges from Black Sabbath to more modern metal acts.
-Lyrically, the themes presented in their songs range from global issues (such as global warming, genocide, war and nuclear waste or nuclear weapons left loose) to personal tragedy (such as the death of a loved one, school bullying and suicide), typically in a dark and serious tone.
 They have released seven albums to date.
+The group is led by Timo Rautiainen, a former member of Finnish metallers Lyijykomppania.

+History

-For more than 20 years, Rautiainen has made music in the Finnish language.
+For more than 20 years, Rautiainen made music in the Finnish language.
 However, when a friend came to him with the idea of making a German spoken album, Rautiainen was very interested.
 The album produced during this session, In frostigen Tälern ("In Frozen Valleys") (2001), was the first German album by a Finnish act.
-In 2004 the band released their second album in German, titled Hartes Land ("Hard Land").
+In 2004, the band released their second album in German, titled Hartes Land ("Hard Land").
 The albums in German consist of songs which had already been released in Finnish and later translated.